Skip to Content

 2. Click Edit (or the pencil icon).

-3. Modify the name, description, or active status.
+3. Modify the name, description, allowed event type, or location photo.

 4. Click Save.